 Contact Clearbrook For Addiction Treatment

-While there is still a lot of work to do when it comes to erasing all of the stigma associated with drug addiction and alcohol abuse, there has been so much progress in recent years.
-If you yourself are struggling, or you know someone that is, please know that there is hope.
-For 45 years, Clearbrook Treatment Centers has been providing quality treatment to the chemically dependent person.
+The truth about drug addiction is that it’s a complex disease that can affect anyone.
+While there is still a lot of work to do when it comes to erasing all of the stigma associated with drug and alcohol abuse, there has been so much progress in recent years.

-Nestled in the beautiful mountains of Northeastern Pennsylvania, you or your loved one will have the opportunity begin your journey to wellness in a serene and peaceful environment.
-If you are ready to take the first step to change your life, please contact our Admissions Specialists today.
+Nestled in the beautiful mountains of Northeastern Pennsylvania, you or your loved one will have the opportunity to begin your journey to wellness in a serene and peaceful environment.
+Call Clearbrook today at 570-536-9621 or contact us online to get started.